opencord/bbsim/docs/source/index.rst

            Set this flag for publishing BBSim events on configured kafkaAddress -kafkaAddress string
-           IP:Port for kafka, used only when bbsimEvents flag is set (default ":9092")
+           IP:Port for kafka, used only when bbsimEvents flag is set (default ":9092") -ca string
+           Set the mode for controlled activation of PON ports and ONUs -enableperf bool
+           Setting this flag will cause BBSim to not store data like traffic schedulers, flows of ONUs etc

 ``BBSim`` also looks for a configuration file in ``configs/bbsim.yaml`` from which it reads a number of default settings.
 The command line options listed